qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-5_How_to_Lead_a_Team/Chapter-5_How_to_Lead_a_Team.md

 -----

-## Moving from an Individual Contributor Role to a Leadership Role  从先进个人角色转变为领导角色
+## Moving from an Individual Contributor Role to a Leadership Role  从个体贡献者角色转变为领导角色

 Whether or not they’re officially appointed, someone needs to get into the driver’s seat if your product is ever going to go anywhere, and if you’re the motivated, impatient type, that person might be you.
 You might find yourself sucked into helping your team resolve conflicts, make decisions, and coordinate people.
 It happens all the time, and often by accident.
 Maybe you never intended to become a “leader,” but somehow it happened anyway.
 Some people refer to this affliction as “manageritis.”